1587/speaking-exam/00-part5.md

 Yes, Of course, disagreements need to be resolved.

-The disagreement mean thatsome information is  still  unclear, Not to resolve disagreements will slow down the progress of the project. we can’t meet the deadline, which means the project will fail.
+The disagreement mean thatsome information is  still  unclear, Not to resolve it, will slow down the progress of the project. we may not meet the deadline, which means the project will fail.

-I have led many projects, every successfull project has disagreements , i just resolved them as quickly  as possible.
+I have led many projects, every successfull project has disagreement, i just resolved them as quickly as possible.

 Project members must have the same goals. cooperation is the key to success.
-We can resolve any disagreements through communication
+We can resolve any disagreement through communication.

 These are the reasons why disagreements must be resolved.
 ```